Video Audition Information

 • You may also choose to include a brief video personal statement to give us a better sense of your personality and background.

-• If a student wishes to be considered for Acting and also Voice and/or Dance, they should prepare the audition materials listed for both Majors (see Acting and Dance specifications below).
+• If a student wishes to be considered for Acting and also Voice and/or Dance, they should prepare the audition materials listed for both Majors (see Acting and Dance specifications listed on this page)

 • You may also choose to include a brief video personal statement to give us a better sense of your personality and background.